Thursday, December 20, 2012

 TreeHugging in Turkey: A look back

-For the past four years, I've been blogging for TreeHugger.com about environmental news and views in Turkey and wherever else has piqued my interest.
+For the past four years, I've been blogging for TreeHugger.com about environmental issues, primarily in Turkey and the region, but also elsewhere in the world, following my interests in art, food, travel, urban planning, and other topics.

 What passes for 'nature' in much of Istanbul.